 The High Performance Leadership Program is for any individual looking to master their leadership capacity in the company of talented peers.
 It is action-based learning that draws on the real-life experiences of the participants.
 I cannot recommend it highly enough.

-We have programs starting in Melbourne and Adelaide in February 2018.
+We have programs starting in Melbourne, Sydney and Adelaide in February 2018.
 If your preferred location isn’t listed on our website then just let us know via the form to join the waiting list.